GE Aerospace: Commercial aviation powerplants

 In 1974, GE entered into an agreement with Snecma of France, forming CFM International to jointly produce a new mid-sized turbofan, which emerged as the CFM56.
 A 50/50 joint partnership was formed with a new plant in Evendale, OH to produce the design.
 At first, sales were very difficult to come by, and the project was due to be canceled.
 Only two weeks before this was to happen, in March 1979, several companies selected the CFM56 to re-engine their existing Douglas DC-8 fleets.
-By July 2010, CFM International had delivered their 21,000th engine of the CFM56 family, with an ongoing production rate of 1250 per year, against a four-year production backlog.
+GE announced it would be moving the headquarters of the Aircraft Engine Group from Lynn to Evendale that September.
+It was revealed in August 1986 that the group would be reorganized and an advanced technology division created.

 The success of the CFM led GE to join in several similar partnerships, including Garrett AiResearch for the CFE CFE738, Pratt & Whitney on the Engine Alliance GP7000, and, more recently, Honda for the GE Honda Aero Engines small turbofan project.
 GE also continued the development of its own lines, introducing new civilian models like the GE90, and military designs like the General Electric F110.